pbouda/brummbeere/doc/index.rst

 .. image:: _static/img/brummbeere_raspi.jpg

+`Watch Die Brummbeere in action <http://www.peterbouda.eu/video-die-brummbeere-in-action.html>`_

 Die Brummbeere is an ownCloud audio player based on the Qt framework.
-The application was written for embedded systems in mind, so it features a very simplistic user interface suitable for low resolutions and optimized for lo energy consumption.
+The application was written for embedded systems in mind, so it features a very simplistic user interface suitable for low resolutions and optimized for low energy consumption.
 It still runs on Linux and Mac.

 `View on GitHub <https://github.com/pbouda/brummbeere>`_ || `Download .zip